Product Name: Neuro Clarity

 However, 75 mg of Bacopa Monnieri is too little for any serious benefits.

-Currently, I do not recommend supplementing it!
+Currently, we do not recommend supplementing it!

 Ginkgo Biloba is a top-rated supplement that can help with depression, anxiety, memory, and it is even an excellent antioxidant.
 To be really effective, there has to be a specific dosage of strong-enough extract in the supplement.
 And Neuro Clarity lacks that.